How are you funded?

 To allow for a behavioral evaluation and the completion of all necessary vetting, animals are held for a minimum of one week prior to being released to adopters.
 This evaluation period also allows for the discovery of any previously latent communicable illnesses, such as the parvo or distemper virus, that the animal may have been incubating.

 History has shown that spay/neuter deposits, contracts, and follow-up systems simply don’t work.
 Sterilizing an animal prior to placement is the only way an organization can confirm that the animal will not contribute to pet overpopulation.
 Our affiliated veterinarians generally sterilize puppies and kittens at 3 lbs. and 12 weeks of age.
 Numerous studies have shown pre-pubertal spay/neuter to be quite safe, and the recovery time is generally much shorter than with adult animals.

 How can a potential adopter meet an animal he/she is interested in?

 The best way to facilitate a meeting is to submit a completed adoption application for the pet in question.
 Doing so does not obligate an individual to adopt, but it is the starting point in the process and gives our adoption counselors some idea as to the needs of the potential adopter.
-Shortly after receiving your application, we’ll contact you to answer any/all questions and to let you know where you can go to see the pet in question.
-While all of our pets are housed in private foster homes and introductions often take place there, it may also be possible to meet pets at one of our adoption events, should one be scheduled.
-If you are planning to attend one of these, please be sure to call or e-mail first to make sure the pet you’d like to see will be there.
+Shortly after receiving your application, we’ll contact you to discuss the possible placement and to arrange a meeting with the foster parents.